A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Introduction

 In this paper, we introduce a heuristic approach that accelerates the convergence of classical MPS simulations.
 It allows computing expectation values of local operators using a bond dimension significantly smaller than that needed to represent the state with high precision.
 More precisely, our heuristic involves rescaling the desired observables by a correction factor that depends only on the total fidelity of the MPS, a parameter readily available during the simulation.

 We apply this technique to the dynamics of TFIMs with periodic boundary conditions for grids up to $11\times11$.
-For the $7\times8$ TFIM, the difference between our MPS result and that reported in the recent experiment implementing the same circuit~\cite{haghshenas2025digital} is larger than the estimated error of our approach.\\
+In particular, for the $7\times8$ TFIM, our numerical results agree with the experimental results reported in Ref.~\cite{Haghshenas2025Digital} within the extrapolated numerical error, confirming the predictive power of our numerical method.\\

 \FigMPSDrawing